-OFFSHORE ISLANDS WHALE AND DOLPHIN WATCH
+OFFSHORE ISLANDS WHALE AND DOLPHIN VOYAGE

-In 2002 Voyages Of Discovery was the first company to announce that it was to establish whale and dolphin watching off the West Wales Coast.
+In 2002 Voyages Of Discovery was the first company to announce that it was to establish whale and dolphin watching off the West Wales coast.

 We first sail to Grassholm Island – a spectacular sight, and home to the fourth largest gannet colony in the world.
 We then head offshore on a sweep of distant waters in search of cetaceans.
 This voyage has provided excellent sightings of dolphins, porpoise, rissos dolphin, minke and even fin whale and leatherback turtle.